rei/rei-cedar-docs/docs/components/modal/README.md

 ## Modal Title

 If the `title` slot is left empty, the `label` prop will be rendered as the title.
-The title can be hidden altogether, by setting `showTitle` to `false`.
+The title can be hidden altogether by setting `showTitle` to `false`.

-When using the `label` slot, pass in CdrText to use appropriate header styles.
+When using the `label` slot, add CdrText to use the appropriate header styles.

 ```vue{3,4}
 <template slot="title">